 We often think that parenting begins once our child is born, but your feelings reveal that it more likely starts once you know you’re pregnant.
 It’s natural to want to protect this planned pregnancy, which is why you’re asking yourself important questions.
 What if I (or my partner) get COVID-19?
 Will COVID-19 cause birth defects or other problems with pregnancy?
 How can I financially care for a child amidst a pandemic?

-You never imagined you would be in the position of considering abortion for your planned pregnancy, but know that the questions and uncertainty you’re feeling are valid.
+You never imagined you would be in the position of a planned pregnancy, considering abortion, but know that the questions and uncertainty you’re feeling are valid.
 This is a scary time to be pregnant, and many couples are experiencing the same doubts and fears about bringing a baby into this changing world.

 There is good news.
 COVID-19 is temporary, and support is available to guide you through your questions and provide you tangible help to get through this time.